perronet/bachelor-thesis/slides/slides_thesis.md

 - Thanks to code instrumentation, function tracing creates zero overhead when it's not used.

-- It’s possible to filter what is being traced: we can dynamically activate tracing only on functions from a single subsystem, or on one function alone.
+- It’s possible to filter what is being traced by dynamically activating tracing only on functions from a single subsystem, or on one function alone.

 ### Code instrumentation